agaveplatform/agave-togo-microsites/README.md

 Each microsite is sufficiently self-contained that it can be deployed as a static web application which can be served from any publicly accessible web host such as a GitHub pages, Dropbox, Google Drive, or even a folder you make publicly accessible through the Agave Platform.
 You simply need to copy the contents of the `web` folder to your hosting location.

-We have also bundled a web server into the gulp config, so you can bring the site up at [http://localhost:8080/app] by running the following command:
+A web server is also bundled into the gulp config, so you can bring the site up at [http://localhost:8080/app] by running the following command:

 ```
 gulp localhost